OctopusDeploy/docs/src/pages/docs/projects/version-control/converting/migrating-variables.md

 If you're a frequent user of branching within Octopus, you will want to ensure you get the variables to all of your active branches as quickly as possible.

 Once the variables have been merged to the default branch, you can update your branches as you would with any other files in your repository - pull the latest changes into your branch, and you'll be good to go.

+## Older versions

+- Support for migrating variables was introduced in 2022.3.10382